-The term loan under the Facility (the "Term Loan") is \$10 million, which the Company borrowed upon the closing of the Facility.
-The Term Loan must be repaid in quarterly installments over five years.
-The Facility requires prepayments of the Term Loan in certain circumstances.
-Proceeds in excess of \$1 million from the sale of an asset, or from a related series of asset sales, must be used to pay down the Term Loan.
-Asset sale proceeds of less than \$1 million must also be used to pay down the Term Loan unless they are reinvested in long-term assets within six months of being received.
+The original term loan under the Facility (the "Term Loan") was \$10 million, which the Company borrowed upon the closing of the Facility.
+The Term Loan must be repaid in installments of \$0.5 million payable at the beginning of each quarter over five years, the first installment of which was paid in the second quarter of 2004.
+The Facility requires prepayments of the Term Loan in certain circumstances generally involving the sale of assets.
 All principal payments under the Term Loan permanently reduce the original \$10 million capacity under this portion of the Facility.

-The Facility also includes a three-year \$40 million revolving credit facility (the "Revolving Loan") available for borrowings or letters of credit.
+The Facility also included a three-year \$40 million revolving credit facility (the "Revolving Loan") available for borrowings or letters of credit.
+This was increased to \$45 million in the second quarter of 2004.
 The Facility requires that borrowings outstanding under the Revolving Loan must be less than \$2 million for ten consecutive business days at least once during each year.
 The Company has already satisfied this condition for 2004.